RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/masquerade.md

 Request ID: ae6332e46227c84fe604b6f5c9ec0822
 ~~~

+Note the "server address" being the **10.0.2.2** address.

 ## Exposing the VM to the outside world

-In this step we're going to interface our VM to the outside world using OpenShift/Kubernetes networking constructs, namely services and routes.
-This makes our VM available via the OpenShift ingress service and you should be able to hit our VM from the internet.
-As validated in the previous step, our VM has NGINX running on port 80, so let's use the `virtctl` utility to expose the virtual machine instance on that port.
+In this step we're going to interface our VM to the outside world using OpenShift/Kubernetes networking constructs, namely services and routes, demonstrating that whilst this is a VM, it's just "another" type of workload as far as OpenShift is concerned, and the same principles should be able to be applied.
+This step makes our VM available via the OpenShift ingress service and you should be able to hit our VM from the internet.
+As validated in the previous step, our VM has NGINX running on port 80, so let's use the `virtctl` utility, a CLI tool for managing OpenShift Virtualization above what `oc` provides, to expose the virtual machine instance on that port.

 First `expose` it on port 80 and create a service (an entrypoint) based on our VM: